 Gene Autry's long-cherished dream came true with the opening of the Gene Autry Western Heritage Museum in November of 1988, since acclaimed as one of the finest museums on the West.
 Autry intended to give something back to the community that had been so good to him.

-In January 2004 the museum merged with the Southwest Museum to create the Autry National Center of the American West.
-Today thousands of visitors, children and adults alike, learn the fascinating history of America's West through the Autry's world-class collections of art and artifacts.
+In January 2004 the museum merged with the Southwest Museum.
+Today thousands of visitors, children, and adults alike, learn the fascinating history of America's West through the Autry's world-class collections of art and artifacts.

 Charles Fletcher Lummis, 1859-1928